I am pretty sure after reading the title you must be wondering how talent acquisition chatbot works for hiring candidates.

 What you will be learning today:

-I will demonstrate how to create a Facebook chatbot that gathers resumes and filters out the relevant ones.
+I will demonstrate how to create a Facebook chatbot that gathers resumes and filters out the relevant ones to streamline your talent acquisition process.

 Well, 67% of the applicants you are looking for, use Facebook to search for job openings today.